-- Vigabatrin: Vigabatrin is associated with a progressive and permanent vision loss.
-Thus, its use is usually restricted to control of a special type of seizure known as infantile spasms in a specific condition known as Tuberous Sclerosis.
+- Vigabatrin: Vigabatrin is associated with a progressive and permanent visual loss.
+Thus, its used is usually restricted to control of a special type of seizure known as infantile spasms in a specific condition known as Tuberous Sclerosis.

 Non-antiepileptic drug treatments

 Non-AED treatments are typically used to treat seizures when AEDs are not effective by themselves.
-None of these treatments has undergone evaluation for efficacy for the treatment of seizures in the ASD population.
-In our recent survey of 733 parents of children with ASD and seizures, we found that certain non-AED treatments were rated as having a favorable effect on seizures and other clinical factors including sleep, communication, behavior, attention, and mood.
-The best treatments appear to be low-carbohydrate diets such as the ketogenic and Atkins/modified Atkins diets.
+None of these treatments have undergone evaluation for efficacy for the treatment of seizures in the ASD population.
+In our recent survey of 733 parents of children with ASD and seizures we found that certain non-AED treatments were rated as having a favorable effect on seizures and other clinical factors including sleep, communication, behavior, attention and mood.
+The best treatments appear to be low-carbohydrate diets such as the ketogenic and Atkin’s/modified Atkin’s diets.
 These diets are also thought to be effective in individuals with epilepsy without ASD.
 Information regarding several non-AED treatments is outlined below.

 - Low Carbohydrate Diets: Low carbohydrate diets, such as the ketogenic diet, have been very effective at controlling seizures in some children with refractory epilepsy.
 The ketogenic diet is a very restrictive diet, so some have tried the modified Atkins diet and found it to be effective.
 Any dietary treatment should be conducted under the guidance of a trained professional.
 The ketogenic diet can cause acidosis (high blood acid), so anyone on this diet needs to be carefully monitored.

-- Steroids: One-time treatment or regularly scheduled treatments of high-dose steroids may help in refractory epilepsy, particularly epileptic encephalopathy syndromes.
-Daily steroids may also be effective, but are difficult to maintain because of the high risk of adverse effects.
-Common adverse effects include weight gain, edema, mood instability, and insomnia.
-Serious adverse effects include hypertension, immunosuppression, gastrointestinal ulceration, glucose instability, and osteoporosis.
-Anyone on steroids for an extended period should be closely monitored for serious adverse effects.
+- Steroids: One-time treatment or regular scheduled treatments of high-dose steroids may help in refractory epilepsy, particularly epileptic encephalopathy syndromes.
+Daily steroids may also be effective but are difficult to maintain because of the high risk of adverse effects.
+Common adverse effects include weight gain, edema, mood instability and insomnia.
+Serious adverse effects include hypertension, immunosuppression, gastrointestinal ulceration, glucose instability and osteoporosis.
+Anyone on steroids for an extended period should be closely monitored for serious adverse effects

-- Multiple Subpial Transection: If a dysfunctional portion of the brain is found but cannot be removed, it is possible for a neurosurgeon to make small cuts in the brain areas surrounding the dysfunctional areas.
-Like corticetomy, this requires brain surgery, which can have serious adverse effects and requires an extended in-hospital workup.
+- Multiple Subpial Transection: If a dysfunctional portion of the brain is found but cannot be removed, it is possible for a neurosurgeon to make cuts small cuts in the brain areas surrounding the dysfunctional areas.
+Like corticetomy, this requires brain surgery which can have serious adverse effects and requires an extended in hospital workup.
 This particular therapy is not widely used and there are only a few cases published to support its use.